emiliocardenas/Java-school-project/README.md

 > **Rational Number** -- interpretation and operations (add, substract, divide, mult, etc...)

-> **WordCensus** -- (takes in a book(txt. file) and can return the count of the ocurrence of a word, how many different words there are and more.
+> **WordCensus** -- (takes in a book(txt. file) and can return the count of the ocurrence of a word, how many different words there are (count), and the rank of a word based on it's ocurrences.